JuChunHuang/protein-variants-generation/README.md

 `protgpt2/preprocessing.py`

-If you want to use the pretrained ProtGPT2 to generate <em>de novo<em> protein sequences, run
+If you want to use the pretrained ProtGPT2 to generate de novo protein sequences, run

 `protgpt2/generation_original.py`